edemko/eexprs/c/README.md

 If you've got some code to contribute, submit a pull request.
 Be aware that this project is BSD-3 licensed, so do not open a pull request unless you consent to have your code also under this same license.

-The source tree contains `README.md` files that explain the structure of each directory.
+The `src` tree contains `README.md` files that explain the structure of each directory.